-Inevitably, the 80+ teachers are also predominantly Indian nationals.
-With a staff:student ratio of 1:18 in KG, but only 1:13 in the remainder of the school, class sizes are clearly relatively small – a benefit of a new school.
-A staff turnover of 8% is very much on the low side, and points to a good level of stability.
+Inevitably, the 90+ teachers and 20+ teaching assistants are also predominantly Indian nationals.
+With a staff:student ratio of 1:20 in KG, and 1:14 in the remainder of the school, class sizes are on the lower side for an Indian curriculum school.
+A staff turnover of 4% is very much on the low side, and points to a good level of stability.

 MPS provides students with a “learning environment that is safe, caring, friendly and educationally stimulating.
 Students develop their knowledge and skills to become lifelong learners to work collaboratively, fairly and effectively with others, and also develop respect and appreciation for the UAE culture and Islamic religion, along with other cultures; to create a better and more peaceful world”.